flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

   - (like uv is to PyPI)
 - Project-centric and lockfile-based, instead of central named envs you activate
 - `pixi global` for user-wide tools (cf. conda base / `uv tool`)
+- Downsides of conda: shared envs can get modified, injects things in your bashrc (maybe Pixi does too?), isn't ABI compatible with non-conda software (e.g. modules)

 ## uv or Pixi?